aws-samples/amazon-sagemaker-automatic-speech-recognition/README.md

 **DeepSpeech** is an open source Speech-To-Text engine based on Baidu’s Deep Speech research [paper](https://arxiv.org/pdf/1412.5567.pdf) which implements the DeepSpeech architecture in Tensorflow.

 ## Data Preparation
-In this example, we will use the common voice dataset format to train an Arabic ASR model but the setup applies to any other language in the common voice dataset format.
+In this example, we will use the [Common Voice Dataset](https://commonvoice.mozilla.org/en/datasets) format to train an Arabic ASR model but the setup applies to any other language in the common voice dataset format.
 We will need to run a few steps to prepare the data, alphabet file, language model, and the scorer.
 Let's start with the data format:

 ### Data format:
 CV dataset has three columns as below: